Samerkia/SmallProjects/CC++/SecurePasswordManager/README.md

 # Secure Password Manager
-This is a simple C/C++ program that shows a simple way (maybe also not the most secure, but that may be coming later ;) to save and store your passwords on your machine!
+This is a simple C/C++ program that shows a simple way, which may not be the most secure, but that may be coming later ;) to save and store your passwords on your machine!

 # Planned Updates